-SUBCOMMITTEE RECOMMENDATION: AMEND proviso to delete "For the current Fiscal Year 2022-23" and insert "in Fiscal Year 2023-24."
-Requested by the Department of Health and Environmental Control.
+PROVISO SUBCOMMITTEE RECOMMENDATION: DELETE proviso.

-34.59.
-(DHEC: EMS Association) For Fiscal Year 2022-23, With the funds appropriated to the Department of Health and Environmental Control for EMS Association Recruitment and Retention, in Fiscal Year 2023-24, the department shall consult with the South Carolina EMS Association to study and recommend strategies to recruit and fill the unprecedented EMS position vacancies across all systems in the State.
-The department shall provide a report detailing the findings of this effort and any corresponding recommendations for funding to the Chairman of the Senate Finance Committee, the Chairman of the House Ways & Means Committee, and the director of DHEC.

-34.ga ADD (DHEC: Grant Authority) SUBCOMMITTEE RECOMMENDATION: ADD new proviso to authorize the department to make grants to nonprofit organizations and governmental entities for public health and environmental programs.
+- 34.59.
+(DHEC: EMS Association) For Fiscal Year 2022-23, with the funds appropriated to the Department of Health and Environmental Control for EMS Association Recruitment and Retention, the department shall consult with the South Carolina EMS Association to study and recommend strategies to recruit and fill the unprecedented EMS position vacancies across all systems in the State.
+The department shall provide a report detailing the findings of this effort and any corresponding recommendations for funding to the Chairman of the Senate Finance Committee, the Chairman of the House Ways & Means Committee, and the director of DHEC. - ADD (DHEC: Grant Authority) PROVISO SUBCOMMITTEE RECOMMENDATION: ADD new proviso to authorize the department to make grants to nonprofit organizations and governmental entities for public health and environmental programs.
 Directs the department to develop polices and procedures and promulgate regulations.
-Requested by the Department of Health and Environmental Control.
+Requested by the Department of Health and Environmental Control. - 34.ga.

-34.ga.
 (DHEC: Grant Authority) The department is authorized to make grants to nonprofit organizations and governmental entities to further the objective of its public health and environmental programs.
 The department shall develop policies and procedures and may promulgate regulations to assure compliance with state and federal requirements associated with the funds used for the grants and to assure fairness and accountability in the award and administration of these grants.
 The department shall be guided by the definitions of "grant" and "procurement" in the South Carolina Procurement Code and the principles of the Federal Grant and Cooperation Agreement Act, Section 33 U.S.C.
-6301-6308, in determining whether an expenditure of funds will be in the form of a grant or a procurement.

-34.dsef ADD (DHEC: Dam Safety Emergency Fund) SUBCOMMITTEE RECOMMENDATION: ADD new proviso to direct the department to establish the Dam Safety Emergency Fund.
+6301-6308, in determining whether an expenditure of funds will be in the form of a grant or a procurement. - 34.dsef ADD (DHEC: Dam Safety Emergency Fund) PROVISO SUBCOMMITTEE RECOMMENDATION: ADD new proviso to direct the department to establish the Dam Safety Emergency Fund.
 Directs the department to deposit up to \$250,000 at the beginning of fiscal year to be used for emergency actions and protection of life and property.
 Directs that funds be carried forward and used for the same purpose.
-Requested by the Department of Health and Environmental Control.
+Requested by the Department of Health and Environmental Control. - 34.dsef.

-34.dsef.
 (DHEC Dam Safety Emergency Fund) Of the funds appropriated for dam safety beginning with the General Appropriations Act for Fiscal Year 2023-24, there is established within the Department of Health and Environmental Control the Dam Safety Emergency Fund.
 The fund shall be utilized for emergency actions to protect life or property under Section 49-11-190(D).
 The Department shall deposit up to \$250,000 of appropriated funds into the fund at the beginning of each fiscal year.
 Fund balances shall be carried forward from each prior fiscal year into the current fiscal year and used for the same purpose.
-Expenses recovered from dam owners under Section 49-11-190(D) shall be deposited into the fund.

-34.dm ADD (DHEC: Deferred Maintenance, Capital Project, Ordinary Repair and Maintenance) SUBCOMMITTEE RECOMMENDATION: ADD new proviso to authorize the department to establish an interest-bearing fund with the State Treasurer for deferred maintenance and onetime funds received from any source.
+Expenses recovered from dam owners under Section 49-11-190(D) shall be deposited into the fund. - 34.dm ADD (DHEC: Deferred Maintenance, Capital Project, Ordinary Repair and Maintenance) PROVISO SUBCOMMITTEE RECOMMENDATION: ADD new proviso to authorize the department to establish an interest-bearing fund with the State Treasurer for deferred maintenance and one-time funds received from any source.
 Authorizes the department deposit funds from the sale of property owned by, under the control of, or assigned to the department.
 Allows funds to be carried forward and used for the same purpose.
 Requested by the Department of Health and Environmental Control.